41ison/QC4DIANN/README.md

 install.packages("/Users/chaves/Downloads/arrow_17.0.0.1.tgz",
                     repos = NULL, type = "source", force = TRUE)
 ```

+❕**Troubleshooting - Linux**

+If you are using some Linux distribution you will need to compile the `arrow` library.
+There is no easy and straightforward way to solve it than to set up your environment to install R packages from Posit Package Manager.
+Follow the recommendations in [Posit Package Manager site](https://packagemanager.posit.co/client/#/repos/cran/setup), then install arrow R package following the orientation in [arrow documentation](https://arrow.apache.org/docs/r/articles/install.html).

 If it is necessary to use the data in other pipelines, you can write a tsv file filtered for the whole data and for the matrix.
 The files will be saved in the working directory and can be inspected in Excel, for instance.